 The Summer in the Lab program offers extra-curricular internships.
-They cannot be validated as part of the mandatory EPFL Bachelor or Master internships.
+They cannot be validated as part of the mandatory EPFL Bachelor internships.

-A stipend of CHF 2,000 per month (pro rata) is awarded to all sucessful candidates.
+A stipend of CHF 2,000 gross per month (pro rata), half financially supported by the Vice Presidency for Academic Affaires and half by the laboratory, is awarded to all sucessful candidates.

 How to apply?